domenicweber/learn_command_line_exercises/chapter_9/Readme.md

 ####Update

-If you run `touch -l <filename>` and the file already exists you will update the file with a new time stamp.
+If you run `touch <filename>` and the file already exists you will update the file with a new time stamp.
 I would not consider this an overwrite as it doesn't change anything inside the file

 ##Do More